liamodwyer/github-pages/_workshop/exploring-history.md

 We’ve been adding one line at a time to `gitlesson.md`.
 It’s easy to track our progress by looking, so let’s do that using our HEADs.
 Before we start, let’s make a change to gitlesson.md, adding yet another line.

-Before we start, let’s make one more change to `article.md`, adding yet another line.

 ```
 $ echo “an ill-considered change” > article.md
 $ cat article.md